Open-EO/openeo-js-client/README.md

 See [examples/](examples/) for usage examples.

-Dependencies required to run the OpenEO JS client:
+Dependencies required to run the openEO JS client:
 * [axios](https://github.com/axios/axios)

 ## Interactive JS Editor

-There is an experimental interactive web-based editor for coding using the OpenEO API, where you can define processes and visualizations in JavaScript.
+There is an experimental interactive web-based editor for coding using the openEO API, where you can define processes and visualizations in JavaScript.
 See [https://github.com/Open-EO/openeo-web-editor](https://github.com/Open-EO/openeo-web-editor) for more details.